Faiz-3112/TranquilView-A-YouTube-Focus-Mode-Plugin/README.md

 <img src="icons/icon128.png" alt="TranquilView Icon" width="64"/>

 ## Disclaimer
-This plugin is solely made for educational purposes.
-The developer created this project to understand the process of developing a browser plugin.
+This project is developed strictly for educational and learning purposes.
+Its primary objective is to demonstrate the architecture and development lifecycle of a modern browser extension.
+It serves as a practical case study in DOM manipulation and state management within a Chromium environment.

 ## Features